AtsukoKuwahara/SimpleAIChatbot/SimpleAIChatbot/README.md

 1. **Select the Model**: Choose an AI model (`llama3`, `llama3.1`, or `mistral`) from the picker at the top of the chat screen.
 2. **Ask a Question**: Enter your question in the text field and press "Send".
 3. **View Responses**: The response will appear below the text field.
 You can view the chat history in the "Archive" tab.
+5. **Adjust Settings: Tap the gear icon to open the settings view and customize the chatbot's parameters such as temperature, seed, and top_k.
 4. **View Details**: Tap on an entry in the Archive to view the full conversation and the model used.

 ### Code Structure